 Since the very first consumer barcode was scanned in 1974, the use of barcodes for asset tracking processes has been revolutionary in helping businesses to improve data accuracy and accelerate inventory management.

 With advancements in asset tagging technology and cloud-based asset tracking tools, the use of barcode labels and scanners in businesses has grown.
 In fact, barcodes have become so widely adopted in both consumer and business markets that GS1 estimates more than 5 billion barcodes are scanned on a daily basis.

-Although other tagging options come with more bells and whistles, it’s the low running costs and ease of use that attracts businesses to adopt barcode asset tracking tools.
+Although other tagging options come with more bells and whistles, it’s the low running costs and ease of use that attract businesses to adopt barcode asset tracking tools.
 Setting it apart from other asset tracking solutions.